pret/pokecrystal/docs/bugs_and_glitches.md

 - [`BattleAnimCmd_ClearObjs` only clears the first 6⅔ objects](#battleanimcmd_clearobjs-only-clears-the-first-6-objects)

-## Berserk Gene's confusion isn't permanent
+## Berserk Gene's confusion lasts for 256 turns

 *Fixing this bug will break compatibility with standard Pokémon Crystal for link battles.*